Introduction: Balance 10 Nails on One Nail

 Step 7: Presentation Option Two

 Balancing the nail for the hole location.
 This is a simple but important task.
 If the hole is not placed at the balance point, and will not balance by itself it and will impair the balancing of the entire thing.
 Finding the balance point is as easy as hanging the nail from a string (wire in my case) and making slight adjustments until the nail hangs levelly.
 Mark and then drill.
-Using a center punch to help keep the from wondering is a good idea.
+Using a center punch to help keep the drill bit from wondering is a good idea.
 I started with a small drill bit (about 1/8") then widening it but no to the same depth.
 Then using a dremel tool and grinding bit to make a conical shape opening to match the tip of the nail

 Step 8: Show Off